-While credit-scoring models often favor responsible use of credit cards, no use isn’t necessarily responsible use.
-If you never use a card, you may risk getting your credit limit lowered or having the account closed, which could have a negative impact on your credit.
+While credit-scoring models often favor positive use of credit cards, no use isn’t necessarily responsible use — as it likely won’t register as financial activity and won’t be reported to the bureaus as an indication of how you use credit.
+And if you never use a card, you may risk getting your credit limit lowered or having the account closed, which could have a negative impact on your credit.

 3 steps to take if your credit limit is lowered

-In my case, it wasn’t a huge deal that my credit limit was lowered because I have a handful of other credit cards with high credit limits and my overall debt is very low.
+In my case, it wasn’t a huge deal that the card issuer lowered my credit limit because I have a handful of other credit cards with high credit limits and my overall debt is very low.

 Here are some steps you can take if your credit limit has dropped.

 Call your credit card issuer’s customer service department and ask why your credit limit was decreased.
-Then, politely ask if they can increase it to the original credit limit amount.
+Then, ask if it can increase your credit limit to the original credit limit amount.